ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

 6. Don't forget to update your IdP Metadata on [IDEM Entity Registry](https://registry.idem.garr.it/rr3) to apply changes on the federation IDEM!
 For any help write to idem-help@garr.it

-### Appendix E: Import persistent-id from a previous database
+### Appendix D: Import persistent-id from a previous database

 1. Become ROOT:
    * `sudo su -`